Wolverine971/9takes/src/blog/enneagram/toxic-traits-of-each-enneagram-type.md

         "@value": "2024-07-12"
       },
       "description": "Discover the hidden toxic traits of each Enneagram type.
-Gain insight into personality flaws, understand their origins, and learn how to navigate relationships better.", "headline": "9 Dark Sides of Personality: Unveiling Toxic Traits in Each Enneagram Type", "image": {
+Gain insight into personality flaws, understand their origins, and learn how to navigate relationships better.", "headline": "9 Dark Sides of Personality: The Toxic Traits in Each Enneagram Type", "image": {
         "@type": "ImageObject",
         "height": 900,